 - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production

-The Town of Highland Beach is pleased to present the following Water Quality Reports.
-Publication of these reports allows us the opportunity to keep you informed about the excellent water services we have delivered over the past year.
+The Town of Highland Beach sends out a Water Quality Report every year.
+Publication of these reports allows us the opportunity to keep the residents informed about the excellent water services we have provided over the past year.
 Our goal has always been to provide our residents with a safe and dependable supply of drinking water.
 The source of Highland Beach’s drinking water is wells drawn from the Floridan Aquifer.
 In October 2004, the Town’s new Reverse Osmosis Water Treatment Plant went on-line, and became the sole source of our treated drinking water.

-If you have any questions or concerns about the information contained in these reports, or would like to learn more about your water utility, please call Edward Soper, Public Works Director, or Dave Ailstock, Water Plant Superintendent, at (561) 243-2084.
+If you have any questions or concerns about the information contained in the water quality reports, or would like to learn more about your water utility, please call Pat Roman, Public Works Director, or Dave Ailstock, Water Plant Superintendent, at (561) 243-2084.